Register to get access to free programming courses with interactive exercises

 }

 Let's parse the following line: grid-template-columns: [sidebar-begin] 1fr repeat(3, 1fr) [main-begin] 1fr repeat(7, 1fr);.
-It can be divided into four parts:
+We can divide it into four parts:

 • [sidebar-begin] 1fr.
-As described, we create a named line named sidebar-begin and a one-fraction-wide strip.
+As described, we create a named line named sidebar-begin and a one-fraction-wide strip

 • repeat(3, 1fr).
-One entry you've already seen, which will create 3 strips with a width of 1 fraction each.
+One entry you've already seen will create three strips with a width of 1 fraction of each

-Creating named Grid areas
+Creating named grid areas

 .grid-6 {